airpair/using-twilio-to-advance-the-state-of-wedding-tech/post.md

 ## Setup

-Copy this `package.json` file.
+First let's copy this `package.json` file.
 We're going to use this to install our project's dependencies.

 ````javascript
 {